M98 camouflage pattern

 The M/98 is the standard Norwegian camouflage pattern.
-It's commonly used in garrison and only rarely used in the field.

 History

 Introduced around 1998, it is an updated version of the older model M/75, and is used together with different hats according to military branch.
 The uniform consists of jacket and trousers and comes in the 3-color Norwegian camouflage.

 Design

 The jacket has two breast pockets and two big hand pockets, both with flap and a sewn on velcro above left breast pocket for the name tag.
 The trousers have regular pockets for hands - one back pocket and cargo pockets with flap.

 The camouflage colors of the uniform consist of DarkOliveGreen (#556B2F), YellowGreen (#9ACD32) and Tan (D2B48C).

 A special desert pattern has also been developed for the wars in Afghanistan and Iraq, consisting of light green, brown and dark brown.

 Variants

 M/03

 The M/03 is documented with Norwegian troops operating in arid conditions.

 Others

 A similar uniform pattern is used by the Democratic Republic of Congo army from an unknown source.